Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

 Here are some lifestyle habits which have kept my cost of living low.
 I know that these habits may not be for everyone but I hope that they can give you ideas on some practical steps you can take.

 - My utilities bill (electricity, water & rubbish collection) is consistently less than $50 a month compared to Singapore average of $130 per month for a 4 room flat.
 This has been the case for the past few months since I moved in.
 So far, I don’t even have to pay for my bills because the quarterly U-Save GST voucher has been helping me to offset my bill every month.
-I have no television set and only on my aircon once a month.
-I hope that even with the 6.9% increase in electricity tariffs, my husband and I can keep our bills low.
+I have no television set and only on my aircon once every few months.
+I hope that even with the 6.9% increase in electricity tariffs, we can keep our bills low.

 - I don’t really buy accessories, new clothes or any branded goods.
 Yes, even on Chinese New Year, I’ve stopped buying new clothes.
 To prevent myself from wanting other material things, I install ad blockers.
 I also unfollowed friends/social media influencers whose lifestyle involves eating at cafes/restaurants often and always posting about their new clothes.
 The same goes for e-commerce mailing lists.
 The less exposure I have to advertisements and peer pressure, the less I feel tempted to spend.